fluentlabs-xyz/tech-book/src/rwasm/motivation.md

 # Motivation

-WebAssembly (WASM) is an interpreted language and binary format for Web2 (usually) developers.
+WebAssembly (WASM) is an interpreted language and binary format favored by many Web2 developers.
-Our approach describes how to let Web2 developers to be transparently added into Web3 world, although it presents some challenges.
+Our approach aims to seamlessly integrate these developers into the Web3 world, despite the challenges this integration presents.
-We prefer WASM comparing to RISC-V or other binary formats due to its well-known, widely adopted standard that developers appreciate and support.
+We prefer WASM over RISC-V or other binary formats due to its well-established and widely adopted standard, which developers appreciate and support.
-Additionally, WASM includes a self-described binary format (covering memory structure, type mapping, and more) compared to RISC-V/AMD/Intel binary formats, which require some binary-wrappers like EXE or ELF.
+Moreover, WASM includes a self-described binary format (covering memory structure, type mapping, and more), unlike RISC-V/AMD/Intel binary formats, which require binary wrappers like EXE or ELF.

-However, it does not mean that WASM is optimal, it still has some tricky non-ZK friendly structures that we would like to avoid to prove.
+However, WASM is not without its drawbacks, particularly its non-ZK friendly structures that complicate the proving process.
-This is why we need rWASM.
+This is where rWASM (Reduced WebAssembly) comes into play.

+## Introducing rWASM

-rWASM (Reduced WebAssembly) is a special-modified binary IR (intermediary representation) of WASMi execution.
+rWASM is a specially modified binary intermediary representation (IR) of WASM execution.
-Literally rWASM is 99% compatible with WASM original bytecode and instruction set, but with a modified binary structure w/o affecting opcode behaviour.
+It retains 99% compatibility with the original WASM bytecode and instruction set but features a modified binary structure that avoids the pitfalls of non-ZK friendly elements, without altering opcode behavior.

-The main issue with WASM is its use of relative offsets for type mappings, function mappings and block/loop statements (everything that relates to PC offsets). rWASM binary format has more flatten structure w/o relative offsets and rWASM does not require type mapping validator, allowing it to be executed as is.
+The main issue with WASM is its use of relative offsets for type mappings, function mappings, and block/loop statements, which complicates the proving process. rWASM addresses this by adopting a more flattened binary structure without relative offsets and eliminating the need for a type mapping validator, allowing for straightforward execution.

+## Benefits of rWASM

-Such flatten structure simplifies the process of proving the correctness of each opcode execution and places several verification steps in the hands of developer.
+The flattened structure of rWASM simplifies the process of proving the correctness of each opcode execution and places several verification steps in the hands of the developer.
+This modification makes rWASM a more efficient and ZK-friendly option for integrating Web2 developers into the Web3 ecosystem.